Korean, Edit

 ⑨ Other interactions

-○ Similar hydrogen bonds in C=O bonds: n → π*, more than 45% of protein residues
+○ Pseudo hydrogen bond of C=O bond: n → π* interaction, present in more than 45% of protein residues.

 ○ Steric hindrance